Maffey/pomelo-discord-bot/README.md

 # Pomelo - Discord Bot

-## Overview

-This Discord bot was originally made for private purposes (basically, sending memes).
-The bot grew exponentially and became a group project for a programming course at *WWSIS Horyzont*.

-## Used modules

-- **discord.py**
-- shelve
-- plotly
-- json
-- zipfile
-- matplotlib
+Sassy Discord bot with multiple small functionalities, used mostly for fun and learning.

-## How to run Pomelo
+## How to run Pomelo on AWS

 Connect to AWS server via your key (encrypts the password) using shell. if you type `ls` you will get all files listed on the server.
 Enter the folder with the *pomelo-discord-bot* and enter following command: